-Currently at the RI-MUHC, working with the Montreal’s Children’s Hospital, Harvey E. Beardmore Division of Pediatric Surgery as a Research Project Manager.
-From inception of project ideas through all cycles of REB, contractual journeys, staff and student research support, until manuscript publication.
+Currently at the RI-MUHC, working with the Montreal’s Children’s Hospital, Harvey E. Beardmore Division of Pediatric Surgery as a Research Director.
+From inception of project ideas through all cycles of REB, contractual journeys, accounts, staff and student research support, until manuscript publication.
 Continuously embarking on many new projects to help strengthen the existing research efforts by this incredibly dedicated department.
-My main interests lie in supporting improvement in family centred patient care, pediatric surgery including Enhanced Recovery after Pediatric Surgery (ERAPS), artificial intelligence in communication, global health and more.
+My main interests lie in supporting improvement in family centered patient care, pediatric surgery including Enhanced Recovery after Surgery (ERAS), artificial intelligence in communication, global health and more.
 Nationally supporting outstanding research efforts through a Canadian Consortium of Pediatric Surgery (CanCORPS) and the Canadian Biliary Atresia network (CBAR).
 Also working as the Research Director for the CommiSur lab, and the Program Manager for Children’s Journey – an exciting project for the patients and with the patients.

 Previously, at the Glen Medical Library for almost 7 years, which serves several of the MUHC hospitals.
 Integrated into many different teams to help consult on projects and work closely with medical staff, residents, students and nurses to provide assistance in publishing the highest quality articles.
 Extensive searching skills to allow publishing as systematic reviews, guidelines, scoping reviews, case reports, position statements, rapid reviews as well as general background literature searches to help develop your knowledge with regards to your patients or new areas in hospital development.
 Specializing in finding evidence for global health, pediatric surgery, ENT, enhanced recovery (ERAS) and surgical pathways, amongst many other topics.